MoamenZyan/simple_db/README.md

 # simple_db
 Made a simple db app using python
-It was a quiz i have in subject system design
+It was a quiz i have in a subject called system design